 The three primary sources of the river are the two main headspring vents, Rainbow Springs Group #1, #2, and #3 (118 cfs) and Rainbow Spring #4 (128 cfs), as well as the largest known discharge point on the entire river, Rainbow Springs Group #6 and #7 (163 cfs) (Jones et al. 1996).
 Analyses of individual spring flows indicate discharge from the headspring area contributes up to 52 percent of the overall river flow.
 A recent spring ecosystem-level study summarized all available flow data from the Rainbow River and addressed its health and impairment status as well (WSI 2010).
 This 2009 snapshot of Rainbow River health depicted the overall river discharge as having a near failing grade (WSI 2009).
-Over the period of record, the Rainbow River discharge has apparently declined significantly with a loss of nearly 18% of its historic flow (Atkins North America, Incorporated and Debra Childs Woithe, Incorporated (ANAI / DCWI) 2012; Cohen et al. 2007; WSI 2010; Harrington et al. 2010).
-Reconciling this significant decrease with the upcoming Minimum Flows and Levels (MFLs) process, described below, will be an important resource issue for the Division in the years to come.
+Over the period of record, the Rainbow River discharge has apparently declined significantly with historic flow losses as high as 25%, that includes an 11% regional rainfall decline and a 14% regional groundwater extraction (WSI 2010; Harrington et al. 2010; Atkins North America, Incorporated and Debra Childs Woithe, Incorporated (ANAI / DCWI) 2012; Knight and Clarke 2016; Holzwart et al. 2017; FSI 2018).
+Reconciling this significant decrease during the process of any re-evaluation of Minimum Flows and Levels (MFLs), described below, will be an important resource issue for the Division in the years to come.

 The situation at Rainbow is strikingly similar to that observed at several other spring systems in Florida, where water managers can now correlate specific regional drawdowns with shrinking springsheds and declining spring flows (Mirti 2001; Grubbs and Crandall 2007; Grubbs 2011).
 Climate driven events, such as drought cycles or seasonal rainfall inputs, may partially explain natural variation in spring discharge (Kelly 2004).
 However, in Florida it has been well documented that over depletion of our freshwater reserves by permitted consumptive uses (e.g. groundwater mining) can result in significant aquifer declines and subsequent natural system failures (Bacchus 2006).
 For example, in the mid-1970s within a five-county area of west central Florida, declines in the aquifer occurred throughout the groundwater basin (SWFWMD 2006).
 The ecological health of the region's water resources is extremely tenuous.
 As many as seven known springs within this region no longer flow (Champion and Starks 2001).
 Given the projected water supply needs for the area, the USGS predicts that spring flows throughout the state, including those in the Rainbow River, will continue to decline (Sepulveda 2002).
 The SWFWMD is the agency that issues water use permits in the Rainbow River region.
 Currently Florida's water management districts use an approximation of groundwater extraction yields (Fernald and Purdum 1998) and ground water models to then determine sustainable yields for water supply (Schneider et al. 2008).
-Recent research by water experts suggests the need to track actual freshwater consumptive extraction from the Floridan aquifer to better understand the groundwater budget (Bacchus et al. 2011; Copeland et al. 2011; Gao et al. 2007; Kincaid 2011; Marella and Berndt 2005; Marella 2004)
+Recent research by water experts suggests the need to track actual freshwater consumptive extraction from the Floridan aquifer to better understand the groundwater budget (Marella 2004; Marella and Berndt 2005; Gao et al. 2007; Bacchus et al. 2011; Copeland et al. 2011; Kincaid 2011; Knight and Clarke 2016).

 The SWFWMD is responsible for prioritizing and establishing MFLs for water bodies within its boundaries.
-The final MFL document was developed in 2017 for the Rainbow River (Holzwart et al., 2017).
+The SWFWMD developed the Rainbow's first MFL in 2017 (Holzwart et al., 2017).
+Subsequent MFL re-evaluations are scheduled once every five years.
 If MFLs are to succeed in providing water bodies with adequate protection against significant harm, it will be important for stakeholders to work closely with the SWFWMD and other stakeholders during implementation of the Rainbow MFL and other Withlacoochee Basin MFLs, including the Silver Springs MFL, to ensure that Rainbow system receives the highest level of spring flow protection possible.